Save As...

 When you save a file in this way, you have the option to choose any available format.

-For internet work there are two types of files you need to be familiar with: JPG and GIF.
-There are many other file types but the vast majority of all images on the internet are one of these two formats.
+For internet work there are three types of files you need to be familiar with: JPG, GIF and PNG.
+There are many other file types but the vast majority of all images on the internet are one of these three formats.

 Choosing Which Format to Use